Kroos relieved to make amends for Germany at World Cup

 "We put everything into it and were rewarded at the end," beamed Mueller.

 "True, we were a man down, but we tried, didn't give up and said that we had to stay with it until the last second.
+Sometimes you get your reward."